An introduction to systematic reviewing:

 - Dr. med.
 Dr. phil.
 Stefan Schandelmaier, Senior Scientist, Department of Clinical Research, University Hospital Basel

-- Dr. Soheila Aghlmandi, biostatistician at Basel Institute for Clinical Epidemiology and Biostatistics (ceb), Department of Clinical Research, University Hospital Basel
+- Dr. Soheila Aghlmandi, biostatistician at Paediatric Research Center, University Children’s Hospital Basel (UKBB).

 University of Basel PhD students of the Faculty of Medicine and of Swiss TPH (free).
 Anyone else can participate after paying the respective course fees (see below).